Oshin-hi/know_your_vote/README.md

 ## Technology Stack

 - **Flutter Framework:** Developed using Dart programming language and Flutter framework for a seamless cross-platform experience.
-- **Firebase Integration:** Utilizes Firebase for real-time updates and secure user authentication.
+- **Firebase Integration:** Utilizes Firebase for real-time updates and secure user authentication (yet to be implemented)

 ## Getting Started